 People become members of warehouse clubs — a field dominated by BJ’s Wholesale Club, Costco and Sam’s Club — because they believe they’ll save money.
 But for years experts have warned that customers often wind up spending more due to impulse buying and that not every item is a bargain.
 That may or may not be true, but what is apparent is that there are some very nice perks that come with a warehouse membership, perks you may not be aware of.
-Here are just seven of them.
+Here are just eight of them.

 Warehouse clubs can be a wine lover’s paradise.
 Indeed, according to a 2012 report by CNBC, “Costco is the world’s largest importer of high-end French wines.”
 And the store’s Kirkland wines are generally priced lower than similar wines elsewhere.
 BJ’s also offers a nice variety of wine at good prices and even holds wine tastings at many of its stores.